ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ![Capacity](../images/capacity-1.png){: caption="Figure 2.
 Capacity" caption-side="bottom"}

 To change the target capacity, slide the capacity slider to the setting you need, and click **Update to Standard Plan**.
-Select the pricing plan you want, and click **Save**.
+Select the pricing plan that you want, and click **Save**.
 Select the type of account you're looking for by clicking **Go.**

 ![Capacity change confirmation](../images/capacity-3.png){: caption="Figure 3.
 Capacity change confirmation" caption-side="bottom"}